KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 - ONLY is used to return exactly the specified number of rows
 - WITH TIES returns extra rows with the same value as the last row fetched, must specify the order_by_clause.
+- If `OFFSET` value less than 0, then value will consider as 0

 #### Substitution Variable